Logo

 Lowering your utilization rate can be one of the fastest ways to improve your credit score because most scoring models only consider your utilization rate as it is reported.
 Meaning, you may see a quick credit score boost if you’re able to pay off a high utilization rate at once.

-Lenders use your credit scores as a benchmark to determine if you qualify for a new account, as well as what rates and terms to offer you.
+Lenders use you credit score as a benchmark to determine if you qualify, among other things, for a loan, as well as its rates and terms.
 Because your credit utilization rate can be a major scoring factor, it could have a direct impact on the lender’s decision.

 If you have high revolving credit limits and low balances, creditors take that as a sign that you know how to use credit wisely.
 If you are borrowing heavily against all your credit cards and revolving lines of credit, that can be a sign you’re not as financially responsible as you could be—or are under financial strain.